 Your next step might be to review majors available at Bryn Mawr and Haverford and choose a handful that focus on topics and approaches that incorporate some of the areas you’ve identified above.
 Include both those that you have taken courses in and those that you have yet to study.
 This will give you a chance to think broadly about the types of fields that exist while thinking through which might be a good match for you.

 As you narrow down your choices, you might:

 If the decision starts to feel overwhelming, remember that more than half of your courses will NOT be required by your major—and that your Bryn Mawr experience is much more than your course work!
 Take time to put this academic decision into perspective.
-Check out Co-Curricular Activities and Career Exploration to see the other aspects of your Bryn Mawr experience that matter the most to you.

 * Interested in any of the following?